 He has published widely; from a newspaper history of Kenya, to a photographic book about Laikipia and a study on the Roots of Modern Government in Ethiopia.

 His last book was the best-selling Born Wild with Tony Fitzjohn.
-He is currently writing a novel about the allure of terrorism.

 Born Wild with Tony Fitzjohn